Code-Institute-Submissions/BitWise-Front-End_2/TESTING.md

 Prettier was used throughout this project to ensure the appropriate JS Lint standards were met.

+In future I would transition to use of ESLint to allow more specialized config.

+I then passed this through an online JS Lint to ensure the standards were being applied as expected.

 ---

 ## Jest Unit Testing